GSto/digital-garden/notes/storytelling.md

 - twist (転): then there is a twist that throws into question what you just learned previously
 - resolution (結)": and the ending somehow harmonizes this with the first two parts.

-## Quotes on storytelling
+## Quotes

 > The most powerful person in the world is the storyteller.
-The storyteller sets the vision, values and agenda of an entire generation that is to come - Steve Jobs
+The storyteller sets the vision, values and agenda of an entire generation that is to come <footer>Steve Jobs</footer>

 > Tell me the facts and I’ll learn.
 Tell me the truth and I’ll believe.
-But tell me a story and it will live in my heart forever. - Ancient Proverb
+But tell me a story and it will live in my heart forever. <footer>Ancient Proverb</footer>